pcannon09/temperature-converter/README.md

 # Temperature converter
 Get temperature of celsius, fahrenheit, kelvin, rankine, delise and reaumur

+---

+This project is now part from Eduli (https://github.com/EduliSoftware)

 Do command 'make' to compile it

 The syntax is very readable, here are all the possible combinations: